 This next picture is of the graduation exercises at the Nyakaliro Church on Sunday, February 20.

 Once Monday came, I was ready to teach in Bible Institute.
 The students at the Bible Institute come from the local assemblies in the Mwanza area.
 Most of these churches have been started through the work of Grace Baptist Missions.
 The Bible Institute provides a biblical education that is designed to equip these students for ministry.
 One of the courses in the Bible Institute’s curriculum is designed to do a survey of the Old Testament Prophets.
 And, this is where I came in.
 In advance, I prepared a set of notes on the Old Testament Prophets which were translated into Swahili.
 My going to Mwanza was designed for me to teach my notes through a Swahili translator.
-Below one of the missionaries, Dan Eads, is standing just outside the Bible Institute.
-And, following the picture of Dan is a picture of myself, RJ and the institute students.
+Below one of the missionaries is standing just outside the Bible Institute.

 The next picture is of Leonard.
 When I saw Leonard, my heart was filled with praise for God’s saving work in an individual’s life.
 Prior to my trip to Mwanza in 2007, Leonard had been converted from a wicked life.
 In 2007, he audited two of my classes but could not take the classes for credit because he did not know how to read.
 Subsequent to that class, he learned how to read so that he is now able to take classes for credit.